maxim5/hyper-engine/README.rst

 - `Apache 2.0 <LICENSE>`__

-*Hyper-Engine* is designed to be ML-platform agnostic, but currently provides only simple `TensorFlow <https://github.com/tensorflow/tensorflow>`__ binding.
+*HyperEngine* is designed to be ML-platform agnostic, but currently provides only simple `TensorFlow <https://github.com/tensorflow/tensorflow>`__ binding.

 How to use
 ==========

-Adapting your code to *Hyper-Engine* usually boils down to migrating hard-coded hyper-parameters to a dictionary (or an object) and giving names to particular tensors.
+Adapting your code to *HyperEngine* usually boils down to migrating hard-coded hyper-parameters to a dictionary (or an object) and giving names to particular tensors.

 **Before:**